knpuniversity/symfony2-series/knpu/intro.rst

 Yep, Symfony tries to be as boring as possible by following widely-used standards.
 This makes it effortless to include and use other libraries in your project.
 Want to use a component of Zend Framework?
-We can do that with just little bit of configuration.
+We can do that with just a little bit of configuration.

 **Symfony is one of the top 3 most watched PHP projects on GitHub**

-So there's a lot of us out there working with it.
+Clearly, you won't be lonely!
+There's a lot of us out there working with it.

 Build Something
 ---------------